forderud/ComSamples/README.md

 #### COM limitations:
 * Best practice is poorly documented.
 * Not as easily available on non-Windows platforms.
 The [MiniCOM](https://github.com/forderud/MiniCOM) project can partly mitigate this for in-process needs.

+### COM server types
+COM servers can be compiled as either:
+* **DLL**: Server that runs in the _same process_ as the client (in-process)[1].
+This allows for more efficient direct communication, since IPC isn't needed.
+However, it does not allow for failure isolation or security sandboxing.
+* **EXE**: Server that runs in a _separate process_ (out-of-process).
+This leads to some per-call marshalling overhead due to IPC.
+However, you also get failure isolation so that a crashing server doesn't bring the client process down.
+The server can also run with more or fewer security privileges compared to the client.

+COM provides transparent marshalling.
+This means that the client code doesn't need to know if the COM server runs in the same or a different process.
+The object that exposes COM interfaces looks the same, regardless if it's running in the same or a separate process, or is implemented in a different programming language.

+This repo focuses on IPC and does therefore only contain EXE-based servers.

+[1] DLL-based COM servers can also be started in a separate process if configuring AppID [DllSurrogate](https://learn.microsoft.com/en-us/windows/win32/com/dllsurrogate).

 ### Exception mapping
 Both C++ and .Net can automatically map COM `HRESULT` error codes to exceptions, so that developers doesn't need to explicitly check each call for failure.